BroadbandForum/usp/docs/specification/index.md

 `repeated ParamError param_errs`

-This field is present in an Error Message in response to an Add, Set, or Delete Message when the allow_partial field is false and detailed error information is available for each Object or Parameter that have caused the Message to report an Error.
+This field is present in an Error Message in response to an Add, Set, or Delete Message when the `allow_partial` field is false and detailed error information is available for each Object or Parameter that have caused the Message to report an Error.

-##### ParamError fields
+##### ParamError Fields

 `string param_path`